jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Proposal.md

 ---

+Privacy and security in this world mostly means “which private company do you trust with your safety?”
+The answer often coincides with who has the largest walls and deepest moats.

+Commercial software, especially aggregators, are incentivized to resist interoperability.
+To be composable is to be commoditized.
+Interoperability means you no longer have a data lock-in moat, or a privileged hub position in the network.

+When you have a universal API for composition each additional tool increases the number of possible workflow combinations by n * (n - 1).

+Unix philosophy: Expect the output of every program to become the input to another, as yet unknown, program.

+For example, lego rigorously defines the interface between pieces (“the dot”).
+If they didn’t, each piece would have to make up its own mind about the kind of connector it should present.

 - current landscape
 	- the competitive advantage of many of today’s popular centralized platforms is their data silo, and the fact that **their service depends entirely on access to that data**.
 Conceptually speaking, the _service_ offered by Facebook, Twitter, and LinkedIn is fairly simple and could be replicated easily by others.
 Yet a major reason why people appreciate the services of these platforms is because of their data: Facebook is engaging because our friends’ data is there, Twitter has all of the world’s tweets and direct messages, and LinkedIn showcases our broad networks.
 	- Apps are inseparable from data.
 Applications built on today's internet are extractive and siloed